dji-sdk/Mobile-SDK-Doc/source/android-tutorials/MediaManagerDemo.md

 2. Invoke the `setMode()` method of `Camera` and set the **CameraMode** to `MEDIA_DOWNLOAD`.
 In the completion block, if there is no error, invoke the `showProgressDialog()` method to show the fetch file progress and invoke the `getFileList()` method to fetch the media file list.
 Lastly, initialize the `FetchMediaTaskScheduler` to schedule the fetch media file task.

-Furthermore, create a new XML Layout file and name it as "media_info_item.xml" in the **layout** folder, replace the code with the followings:
+Furthermore, create a new XML Layout file and name it as "media_info_item.xml" in the **layout** folder, replace the code with the following:

 ~~~xml
 <?xml version="1.0" encoding="utf-8"?>